Man gets 11 years in prison for drowning daughter in church

 The child was taken to a hospital, where she was pronounced dead.

-Facing potentially 25 years to life if convicted of drowning his daughter, Mendoza pleaded no contest to voluntary manslaughter.
+Facing a potential 25-years-to-life sentence if convicted of drowning his daughter, Mendoza pleaded no contest to voluntary manslaughter.
 A no-contest plea is not an admission of guilt but is treated as such at sentencing.

 ADVERTISEMENT